SaswatPadhi/saswatpadhi.github.io/_blogposts/2024_01_mermaidjs-setup/index.md

 So far so good!
 The svg-pan-zoom library is quite small and takes care of basic pan and zoom.
-However, the diagrams are no longer responsive --- resizing a page, doesn't automatically resize the diagrams if needed.
+However, the diagrams are no longer responsive --- resizing a page doesn't automatically resize the diagrams if needed.
 Thankfully, the library authors have [considered this use case](https://github.com/bumbu/svg-pan-zoom#demos), and have provided [a demo](http://bumbu.me/svg-pan-zoom/demo/resize.html) that shows how to achieve this.